 How can I listen to WKNC?

-WKNC 88.1 FM HD-1 broadcasts 25,000 watts from the campus of North Carolina State University and can be heard roughly an hour in each direction.
+WKNC 88.1 FM HD-1 broadcasts 25,000 watts from the campus of North Carolina State University and can be heard for roughly an hour in each direction.
 If you are within about 50 miles of Raleigh, turn your radio dial all the way to the left.
-WKNC’s HD-2 signal can be heard on HD-enabled radios.
-Both signals can also be heard online and through our Radio FX apps.
+WKNC’s HD-2 signal is also available on HD-enabled radios.
+Both signals can also be heard online and through our Live365 apps for HD-1 and HD-2.

 Who is DJ AV?